 3.1.1.
-Establishment of I&E Centre at the University of Montenegro
+Establishment of I&E centres in Albania

-According to the BLUEWBC project agreement, the UoM is planning to establish I&E Centre by providing new prototyping equipment and using it for the existing study courses for practical training.
-Additionally, UoM will also upgrade existing equipment, and it will include:
+According to the BLUEWBC project agreement, the Albania HEIs are planning to establish I&E centres by providing a new equipment and upgrading (integrating) it into the existing study courses for practical training.
+There will be provided new prototyping equipment for 2 I&E centres.
+Additionally, P3 will upgrade existing equipment, it will include: